Managing Museum Collections at the Collections Storage Facility (CSF)

 In a nutshell

 All freestanding items or object containers being stored in Swindon chamber 5 must have a new CSF specific barcode attached to allow tracking through the warehouse.
 This does not replace any existing museum barcode and will be added alongside these where they exist, so any processes currently using museum barcodes can still be followed should an object leave the CSF.
+New barcodes will be added by the GLAM Collections Move Team as part of the re-location of objects from existing stores to Swindon.

 Museum items stored at the CSF will be labelled with a CSF specific barcode, while also retaining their existing museum barcodes.
 The CSF barcode will be recorded in the museum CMS, using new field in each museum CMS (MuseumPlus or EMu).
 The project will work with suppliers to create these in a logical place in each system.